 Thyme is a native of the Mediterranean and does best in full sun.

 Thyme likes a medium fertility, well-drained, light soil.

 Propagating Garden Thyme (Thymus vulgaris) by root division, is the best form of propagation of Garden Thyme.
 The roots of thyme plants that are three or four years old should be divided in spring.
 Dig up the herb plant, clear away as much soil as possible from the roots.
 Depending on the size of root ball, gently tear the root ball into three or four smaller pieces.
 Each of the pieces of Thyme should contain a portion of root and foliage.
 Simply plant the thyme roots and foliage in your garden or pot, water well and leave alone and let it grow.
 The Thyme herb plant should be ready for moderate harvesting by early July.

-Growing Thyme from Seed - Garden thyme (Thymus vulgaris) can be grown from purchased seed, but starting Thyme from seed is slow, sometimes taking more than a full growing season to produce a sizeable harvest of thyme that is suiteable for drying and storage.
+Growing Thyme from Seed - Garden thyme (Thymus vulgaris) can be grown from purchased seed, but starting Thyme from seed is a slow process, sometimes taking more than a full growing season to produce a sizeable harvest of thyme that is suiteable for drying and storage.

 The thyme seeds should be sown in normal potting soil or compost.
 Thyme seeds are very small; cover the thyme seeds very lightly with potting soil or compost.
 Place them in a warm place of at least 60F; keep moist and the thyme seedlings will emerge within a week.
 As the thyme seedling grow, continue to thin the plants.
-When the plants are about 4 inches high the seedlings can be moved to their final position.
+When the plants are about 4 inches high the seedlings can be moved to their final position in your herb garden.